wallarm/product-documentation/docs/latest/updating-migrating/what-is-new.md

 <!-- To deploy on ARM64 machines, follow our [instructions](../admin-en/installation-kubernetes-en.md#). -->

+## Excluding specific URLs and requests from bot checks

+The API Abuse Prevention module is now more flexible.
+You can pick specific URLs and requests that should not be checked for malicious bot actions using the [**Set API Abuse Prevention mode** rule](../user-guides/rules/api-abuse-url.md).
+This is helpful for avoiding false positives and for times when you are testing your applications and need to turn off bot checks on some parts.
+For example, if you are using Klaviyo for marketing, you can set up the rule so it does not check the `Klaviyo/1.0` GET requests, allowing it to work smoothly without unnecessary blocks.

 ## NGINX-based Docker image verification with official signature

 Beginning with release 4.8, Wallarm is now signing its [official NGINX‑based Docker image](https://hub.docker.com/r/wallarm/node) with its official public key.